May Newsletter

 Editor's Note:

 The Strathcona Writers Muse is a newsletter to members of the Writers Foundation of Strathcona County.
 It also provides an opportunity for members to publish their works.
 Anything published in our newsletter is eligible to receive a publishing credit.
 Since very few, if any, submissions are refused, it is a wonderful way to publish your work.
 We accept poems and short stories of 1000 words or less.
 Longer pieces can be accommodated if they can be published in parts.
 Works can be essays and opinion pieces as well as short stories and poems.
-We are always in need of new items for each month so don't hesitate if you have something we can put into our publication.

-Send submissions to wfscsherwoodpark@gmail.com care of Henry Martell, editor.
+Send submissions to wfscsherwoodpark@gmail.com care of

 Important Dates